The 13 major finals Raphael Varane has played in – and the 12 he has won

 A much more regular starter by this point, Varane played all 120 minutes of another extra-time win, over Japanese club Kashima Antlers in the final of the 2016 Club World Cup.

-Karim Benzema had opened the scoring before Kashima came back to lead in Yokohama, Ronaldo sending the tie to extra time before completing a hat-trick in the additional minutes to win the match 4-2.
+Karim Benzema had opened the scoring before Kashima came back to lead in Yokohama.
+Ronaldo sent the tie to extra time before completing a hat-trick in the additional minutes to win the match 4-2.

 2017 Champions League

 Having been handed the No.5 shirt at the start of the campaign, Varane led Real to their fourth title of the season, and the first time the club had ever won La Liga and the Champions League in the same campaign.

 The final in Cardiff was a fairly routine win for Real, despite Mario Mandzukic cancelling out Ronaldo’s opener, with the Portuguese scoring his second of the match in between goals from Casemiro and Asensio.